pfreyp/SC17_Developer_Lab/README.md

 ## 2. Running "hello world"

 Running a basic vector addition example showcases the main verification phases (software and hardware emulation) and runs the AFI (Amazon FPGA Image) on the FPGA target.
+Link to the [Hello World Lab](Hello_World_Lab.md)

 ## 3. The IDCT Lab